Guide To Alaska Mileage Plan MVP Status: Easy To Earn

-In this post I wanted to take a look at Alaska MVP status for 2024, especially in light of the (minor) program changes that have been rolled out.
+In this post I want to take a look at Alaska MVP status for 2025, especially in light of the (minor) program changes that have been rolled out.
 MVP is Alaska’s entry level status tier.
 How do you earn MVP status, what are the perks, and is it worth it?
-In separate posts I’ll cover MVP Gold 100K, MVP Gold 75K, and MVP Gold status.
+In separate posts, I’ll cover MVP Gold 100KMVP Gold 75K, and MVP Gold status.

 How to earn Alaska Mileage Plan MVP status

 Alaska Mileage Plan elite status can be earned exclusively based on how many elite qualifying miles (EQMs) you rack up in a year.
-Status is no longer based on how many segments you fly, and there’s no requirement for any amount of flying to be on Alaska (rather than partner airlines).
-Here are the requirements for the four Mileage Plan elite tiers for 2024, from the lowest to the highest tier:
+Status isn’t based on how many segments you fly, and there’s no requirement for any amount of flying to be on Alaska (rather than partner airlines).
+Here are the requirements for the four Mileage Plan elite tiers for 2025, from the lowest to the highest tier:

-One of the things that makes Mileage Plan great is that you can not only rack up elite miles on Alaska and its oneworld partners, but also on other partner airlines, ranging from Air Tahiti Nui, to Condor, to Icelandair, to Singapore Airlines, opening up lots of opportunities to earn status by flying with other airlines.
+One of the things that makes Mileage Plan great is that you can not only rack up EQMs on Alaska and its oneworld partners, but also on other partner airlines, ranging from Air Tahiti Nui, to Condor, to Icelandair, to Singapore Airlines, opening up lots of opportunities to earn status by flying with other airlines.
+Note that mileage earning rates (including for EQMs) differ depending on whether you book those flights directly through the partner, or through Alaska (the latter has higher mileage earning).

-Note that there’s one other way to earn MVP status.
+There’s one other way to earn MVP status.
 With the Alaska Mileage Plan status match challenge program, you can receive MVP status for a period of 90 days, and maintain it by flying 5,000 miles during that trial period.
+Only revenue miles flown on Alaska count toward that requirement.

-While there’s also an Alaska Mileage Plan million miler program, this allows you to earn higher elite tiers for life — you can earn MVP Gold status for life when you earn one million base miles, and MVP Gold 75K status for life when you earn two million base miles.
+While there’s also an Alaska Mileage Plan million miler program, this allows you to earn higher elite tiers for life — you can earn MVP Gold status for life when you earn one million base miles, MVP Gold 75K status for life when you earn two million base miles, and MVP Gold 100K status for life when you earn three million base miles.

 Alaska Mileage Plan MVP status benefits